 HISTORY OF APRIL 19

 Many of my Facebook friends have asked me to write an article on the History of April 19th.
 Why?
-Surely, this date is slightly more likely to fall on a Tuesday, Thursday or Sunday (58 in 400 years each) than on Friday or Saturday (57), and slightly less likely to occur on a Monday or Wednesday (56).
+Of course, this date is slightly more likely to fall on a Tuesday, Thursday or Sunday (58 in 400 years each) than on Friday or Saturday (57), and slightly less likely to occur on a Monday or Wednesday (56).
 But what important things have occurred historically on this date in history?
 There are many, here are just three: